samweru-zz/bookkeep/README.md

 ## Explanation

 This concept works by interfacing sales and purchase transaction of inventory and retail to bookkeeping functionality.
+This accounting methodology utilizes perpetual approach as opposed to periodic approach of inventory.

-It is implemented by scheduling transactions before submitting
+It is implemented by scheduling transactions before submitting them to accounting.
-them to accounting.
-Transactions are shceduled pending until the user is satisfied to push `sch:push` them to accounting.
+Transactions are scheduled pending until the user is satisfied to push `sch:push` them to accounting.
 Prior to this push, one must create a schedule `sch:new` in which one may add items they hope to purchase via `lpo:add` or items that are being sold `sale:add` commands.